 Digital inclusion requires evaluating student needs in remote learning environments, which are often also living spaces.
 The following resources are designed with a commitment to examining how biases and assumptions that instructors may hold, as well as inequities and exclusive practices in the living and learning environment, impact students’ ability to thrive.
 We provide flexible teaching strategies to address instructor bias and to mitigate the challenges that students may encounter, towards the goal of ensuring that all students can successfully meet course learning goals.

-The development of this toolkit was led by Dr. Karen Jackson-Weaver and Dr. Chandani Patel.
+The development of this toolkit was originally led by Dr. Karen Jackson-Weaver and Dr. Chandani Patel.